 While a student at St. Olaf College in Northfield, MN, Brian was a tour soloist on euphonium with the concert band.
 In 1997, he won second place in the North American Brass Band Association technical soloist competition, playing euphonium as a member of the Sheldon Theater Brass Band.
 Schooled in the art of alto horn by charter Ameriikan Poijat alto hornist Karl Hill Kortesmaki, he performs on the alto with a mouthpiece handmade for him by Karl.

 Paul Niemisto (euphonium) is founder and director of the Ameriikan Poijat (Boys of America) Finnish American Brass Ensemble.
 He is also founder and conductor of the Cannon Valley Regional Orchestra, a community symphony orchestra based in Northfield, Minnesota, soon to celebrate its thirtieth anniversary.
+He is also founder of th eVintage Band Festival.

 Since 1980, Niemisto has been traveling regularly to Finland, where he has taught at the Lieksa International Brass week; Klemetti Institute Summer Youth Orchestra Course in Orivesi, Chief Conductor and Conducting Instructor at STM Summer Wind Orchestra Institute at Murikka opisto, and has given courses at many Finnish conservatories, including Kuopio, Tampere, Jyväskylä, and Joensuu.
-He was a Fulbright Senior Research Fellow in Finland in 1999.
+He was a Fulbright Senior Research Fellow in Finland in 1999 and 2017.
 In February 2000, he was awarded the Finnish Military Music Cross (soltlasmusiikkiristi) for his years of work and research in Finnish bands.

-Roger Gomoll (tuba) is an avid pilot and travels around the United States (not always flying) as a public radio consultant.
+Roger Gomoll (tenor horn) is an avid pilot and travels around the United States (not always flying) as a public radio consultant.
 Roger has been associated with Minnesota Public Radio (MPR) for many years.
 As a tuba player, he is a member of the Lake Wobegon Brass Band.
 Roger never misses a chance to play with the Steam Calliope Band when it appears annually at New Orleans Mardi Gras.

 Tracey Gibbens, a third generation Finnish-American, was born on the Minnesota Iron Range in Virginia, and spent most of his youth in Duluth.He has traveled widely as a brass player and conductor, having performed with orchestras and ensembles in Mexico, Italy, as well as several sites in the U.S. He has recently returned to Minnesota from a faculty position with the University of Alaska-Fairbanks.